juergenweb/FrontendLoginRegister/README.md

 In addition 10 new templates will be created.
 These templates are needed for the pages, that will be created later on by this module.

 *Please note*: You do not have to use the pages/templates for login and registration form created by this module to keep the module working.
 You can also copy the code of these 2 templates to another template - so it is up to you.
-All other templates/pages should remain untouched.
+All other templates/pages should remain untouched, because the links inside the emails point to these pages!

 > ⚠ But take care that some settings do not take effect when you use your own pages for registration and login.
 Fe. if you switch from login and registration to login only in the backend and you do not use the built in template for the registration form, it will not have an effect, because this configuration setting takes care of the pages created by this module and not on your custom pages.
 So the registration form will be still visible in this case.